facebook/react-native-website/website/versioned_docs/version-0.5/app-extensions.md

 ![](/react-native/docs/assets/TodayWidgetUnableToLoad.jpg)

 Always make sure to test your app extensions in a real device, but be aware that this may not be sufficient, especially when dealing with Today widgets.
 Debug-configured builds are more likely to exceed the memory limits, while release-configured builds don't fail right away.
 We highly recommend that you use [Xcode's Instruments](https://developer.apple.com/library/content/documentation/DeveloperTools/Conceptual/InstrumentsUserGuide/index.html) to analyze your real world memory usage, as it's very likely that your release-configured build is very close to the 16 MB limit.
-In situations like these, it is easy to go over the 16 MB limit by performing common operations, such as fetching data from an API.
+In situations like these, you can quickly go over the 16 MB limit by performing common operations, such as fetching data from an API.

 To experiment with the limits of React Native Today widget implementations, try extending the example project in [react-native-today-widget](https://github.com/matejkriz/react-native-today-widget/).